 Hey, it’s weekend breakfast time!
 By now, I’ve explained extensively how I feel about weekend breakfasts.
 Shove the cereal aside and make something special!
 Saturday and Sunday are your two days not to be stressed-out and tired.
 Sleep in, put together some sort of tasty breakfast, and get on with your relaxing day, right?!

 If you’re not into spinach, you can certainly throw some broccoli pieces in there or bell pepper.
 Crumbled, cooked bacon would be awesome too.
 Use whatever cheese is your favorite.
+There are so many ways you can make them!

 If you want to lighten up on the eggs, it’s okay to use half egg whites and half whole eggs.
 I have a small family, so we just made 6, but you can certainly double the recipe and make an entire dozen.

-The most important thing: enjoy your breakfast, and kick-off the weekend in a delicious way!
+Enjoy these healthy Egg Muffins, and kick-off the weekend in a delicious way!

-- 2 small handfuls fresh spinach, chopped
+- 1 cup (packed) fresh spinach, chopped

 - 6 large eggs